funvill/funvill.github.io/_posts/2014-10-10-laser-cut-spray-paint-stencils.md

 ---
-title: Laser cut spray paint stencils
+title: "Laser cut spray paint stencils"
 date: 2014-10-10 17:50:00
+categories:
-categories: LaserCutter
+- LaserCutter
+slug: laser-cut-spray-paint-stencils

 ---

 I have been using laser cutter at the <a href="https://vancouver.hackspace.ca/">Vancouver hackspace</a> to make spray paint stencils.
 I use to cut these stencils by hand and it would take anywhere from 2-3 hours each.
 Now it takes 15mins with the laser cutter.

 <strong>Cthulhu